 NEED TO KNOW

 Where is the distillery?
 The distillery is located in Tarbert, the main town on the Isle of Harris.
 Whether you’re coming by road from Lewis or Harris, or by boat from Skye, you can’t miss it!
-Check their website for opening hours and tour schedules – regardless of when you visit, you’re guaranteed a very warm welcome.
-Tours cost £10 per person.
+Check their website for opening hours and tour schedules – regardless of when you visit, you’re guaranteed a very warm welcome!

 How can I buy gin/whisky/glasses etc?
 To keep business in Harris, products can only be bought directly from the distillery.
-You can do that either in person (which I highly recommend), or through their website; or via one of their Click-and-Collect partners in the UK.
+You can do that either in person (which I highly recommend); through their website; or via one of their Click-and-Collect partners in the UK.
 Harris Gin is also available internationally in certain countries (it even made it to the USA in 2021!), and stockists can also be located on the distillery website.

 Have you ever been to the Isle of Harris Distillery, or would you like to visit?